-The Morrill Land-Grant Act, introduced by Representative Justin Morrill (VT) and passed by President Abraham Lincoln in 1862, provided an education-based solution to local labor market demands of the time.
-This act granted land and funds to establish universities focused on practical education teaching agriculture, military tactics, mechanic arts as well as classical studies.
-The newly established institutions were envisioned as an opportunity to provide working class families the necessary training to enter into more sustainable careers.
-In Tennessee, the 1862 Morrill Act established the University of Tennessee - Knoxville.
+The Morrill Land-Grant Act, introduced by Representative Justin Morrill (VT) and passed by President Abraham Lincoln in 1862, yielded an education-based solution to local labor market demands of the time.
+This act provides land and funds to establish universities focused on practical education teaching agriculture, military tactics, mechanic arts, and classical studies.
+The newly established institutions were envisioned as an opportunity to provide working-class families the necessary training to enter more sustainable careers.
+In Tennessee, the 1862 Morrill Act established the University of Tennessee, Knoxville.

 In 1890, the federal government passed the second Morrill Act.
 States with segregated landgrant institutions would be eligible to receive support for institutions serving only black students.
 The 1890 Morrill Act bestowed land-grant status to Tennessee State University.
-A third Morrill Act, enacted in 1994, granted land-grant status to Native American Tribal Colleges.i Tennessee has no tribal colleges and is therefore not a recipient of funds made available by the third Morrill Act.
+A third Morrill Act, enacted in 1994, granted land-grant status to Native American Tribal Colleges.i Tennessee has no tribal colleges and is therefore not a recipient of funds made available by the 1994 Morrill Act.

 The United States Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) offers capacity grants to support research and extension activities.
 The grant amounts are primarily distributed to land-grant institutions and are based on statutory formulas which include share of state population living in rural areas and percent of land dedicated to farming activity.ii Many of these grants-and all of the grants included in this report-require institutions provide matching funds from a non-federal source that are equal to or greater than the federal appropriation awarded.
-The non-federal source can be a singular source or collection of sources such as private organizations, state appropriated matching funds to the land-grant institutions.
+The non-federal source can be a singular source or collection of sources, like private organizations, state appropriations or county-level appropriations.